MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-publisher-v0.md

 **`feedName`** - **Internal Feed URL**<br>
 `string`.
 Required when `nuGetFeedType = internal`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The URL of a NuGet feed hosted in this account.
+Specifies the URL of a NuGet feed hosted in this account.
 <!-- :::editable-content-end::: -->
 <br>